vonderbreut/elite-dangerous-vndbrt-custom-bindings/README.md

 this is a custom .binds file for elite dangerous

+get it by clicking on the green "CODE" button, then "download .zip"

-just paste it in your folder to have it accessible in your controls menu in the game
+paste the .binds file in your bindings folder to have it accessible in your controls menu in the game

 C:\users\[USER]\AppData\Local\Frontier Developments\EliteDangerous\Options\Bindings